jens-daniel-mueller/emlr_obs_v_XXX/README.md

 # Instructions to run the code in this repository

-This code was written to be executed within RStudio.

 ## Scientific scope

 The code in this repository is intended to estimate anthropogenic carbon in the ocean based on the eMLR(C*) method.

+# General instructions

+This code was written to be executed within RStudio.

+1. Copy the template repository on Github.
+2. Name it according to version.
+3. Create folders on update.
+4. Add as RStudio project.
+5. Change Version_ID and others parameters in config_parameterization_local.Rmd.
+The Version_ID must be consistent with the respective folder name on /update/emlr_cant.
+6.

 ## Sharing code across analysis